 - Demonstrate to ACBC that they are academically suited to their course of choice;

-- Complete an Enrolment process.
+- Complete an an Enrolment process

-At the interview, applicants will be asked to provide details of their academic achievements to ensure that they are academically suited to a course.
+During the interview, applicants will be asked to provide details of their academic achievements to ensure that they are academically suited to a course.
 VET Student Loan requirements define that an applicant is academically suited to a course when:

 - the applicant must also satisfy one of the following requirements:

-- the provider obtains a copy of a Senior Secondary Certificate of Education that has been awarded to the student by an agency or authority of a State or Territory for the student’s completion of year 12, (Certificate of Completion of Year 12 from school);
+- provide a copy of a Senior Secondary Certificate of Education that has been awarded to the student by an agency or authority of a State or Territory for the student’s completion of year 12, (Certificate of Completion of Year 12 from school);